Moving Abroad

 compensation

 For an internship abroad, the regulations of that country apply.
-Therefore, payment is not required if the country’s laws do not mandate it.
+Therefore, compensation is not required if the country’s laws do not mandate it.

 • Visit the Travel Advisory website